Avalanche Transceiver Interference Advice

 As a guide, I brief my group on transceiver interference issues at the start of each weeks skiing and on the first morning, I ask everyone to switch their phones off, so we can do a full transceiver range and function check before going skiing.

-Clearly, most people want to take photos/video of their trip – so I ask folk to switch phones off between shots, just like I do with my camera.
+Clearly, most people want to take photos/video of their trip, so I ask folk to switch phones off between shots just like I do with my camera – or if they want to keep it switched on and ready for photos, then I require them to place it in a good quality Faraday phone bag, so that it cannot cause electronic interference.
 I also take a lot of photos and video myself, with a good dedicated camera – so that everyone comes away with plenty of good photos of the trip.

 Reminders after lunch/photo sessions complete the daily routine.